-The atmosphere and Residential Painters Sydney
+The Atmosphere and Residential Painters Sydney

 A room will have a certain atmosphere.
-This is the combined results of all the elements in the room, with perhaps the most important element being the colour of the paint.
+This is the combined result of all the elements in the room, with perhaps the most important element being the colour of the paint.
 Hopefully, the atmosphere of the room will be deliberate.
 Hopefully, choose a colour that gives the mood that we like, and choose the rest of the room decor to match.
 Otherwise, we might put no thought into the room, and the result will be random, but most likely just a slightly drab mess.

-We might just decide on a wall colour for a room, or we might decide on the mood we want, then choose the colour accordingly.
+We might just decide on a wall colour for a room, or we might decide on the mood we want, and then choose the colour accordingly.
 On some occasions, we might already have some room furnishings in mind, and we will choose the wall colour to suit those furnishings.
 We should keep the mood in mind in all these cases.
 It is lousy to end up with a room that just feels wrong.

 Effect of Colour and Residential Painters Sydney

 - Light Blue – This can be calm, like a clear sunny sky or a day at the beach.
 In a bedroom, this might help sleep.
 In a living room, it will just help give a calm effect.

 - Navy Blue – This can be intense and solid, strong with authority.
 But it can also make the room feel smaller, as dark colours tend to do.
 Use this on larger rooms, and make sure the room is well-lit as this prevents the feeling of smallness.